-It was after a month’s road trip across the US with wife Sarah that spelled the end for multiple pairs of tacky, plastic sunglasses.
+It was after a month’s road trip across the USA with wife Sarah that spelled the end for multiple pairs of tacky, plastic sunglasses.
 Ed did what so many successful entrepreneurs do: he scratched his own itch.
 He wanted longer-lasting, and more sustainable sunglasses.

 Ed spent a year researching and contacting manufacturers, and brought his family in to help with branding.
-With help from the FabLab Devon, he set about turning the idea for wooden sunglasses into a reality.
+With help from the FabLab Devon, he set about turning the idea for plant-based sunglasses into a reality.
 The first prototypes took nearly another year to get right.

 Ed had been searching for an idea which would allow him to combine a few of his different drives.
 Purposeful business, creativity, and social impact.
 Bird is that idea.